gitextensions/GitExtensionsDoc/source/settings.rst

     Automatically resize controls and their contents according to the current system resolution of the display, measured in dots per inch (DPI).

-  .. setting:: Sort by author date
+  .. setting:: Sort revisions by
     :id: sort-author-date

-    This setting causes commits to be sorted by author date (rather than commit date) in the revision grid.
-Sorting by author date may delay rendering of the revision graph.
+    This setting causes commits in the revision grid to be sorted by Git default (commit date), author date or topology.
+    Sorting by other than Git default may delay rendering of the revision graph.

   .. setting:: Sort branches by
     :id: sort-branches-by